Task 89: Document at least one answered prayer per month (1/12)

 Prayer 1 Description

-I came up with the idea to host a do-it-yourself public relations workshop as and when I was staying in Hattiesburg last month.
+I came up with the idea to host a do-it-yourself public relations workshop when I was staying in Hattiesburg last month.
 The idea came to me as a way to make some money since I had recently resigned from the position I had and I wanted to let people know that I was available to practice PR again.
 I’d previously stopped practicing because between a full-time job and managing all the operations of my blog, I just didn’t have the time.
 Not only for those reasons but the biggest reason was because I had to turn away potential clients because they didn’t have money to pay.
 It wasn’t because I didn’t want to do it for free but as I mentioned, I was stretched too thin to do anything that wouldn’t benefit me financially AND as a full-time entrepreneur I have to either charge for my services or run the risk of not being able to put gas in my car, buy food to eat and the list goes on.

 As afraid as I was to put myself out there at the time (I’ve since gained a tremendous amount of confidence) I did it anyway.
 I prayed over the workshop and I waited for something to happen.
 The very first day I announced the workshop, I had one registrant.
 Not bad, right?
 I’d at least accomplished one of the main goals of PR and that’s to get your audience to take action.
 As time progressed though, the interest in what I was offering seemed to die down.
 I’d go back to prayer and ask God to make it happen because I had to pay for the workshop space, pay for the food that I planned to serve and it all started to seem like it wasn’t going to happen.
 I even started looking at back-up locations in case I didn’t have more than 5 people to show up.
 And for the few that did agree to come and boosted me up and got me all excited, some of them didn’t keep their word and ended up backing out.
 I wasn’t stressed but I definitely felt the worry creeping in… All I could do every night, throughout the day and when I was in the shower was pray about it.
 I tried to stay in high spirits and I made sure to spend some of my day in praise through music.
 I wanted to stay positive and show God that I could trust Him.